 - Mayne in its response to the Pan Pharmaceuticals crisis, which was widely recognised as Australia’s largest pharmaceuticals product recall

-- Telstra in successfully defending a signiﬁcant shareholder class action involving allegations of contraventions of Australian securities laws.
+- Telstra in defending a signiﬁcant shareholder class action involving allegations of contraventions of Australian securities laws.
 This was one of the ﬁrst major shareholder class actions in Australia

 - the State of Victoria and a number of its instrumentalities in successfully defending the class actions commenced in multiple jurisdictions following the interruption to gas supply at Longford